-Whatever your age and whatever your history, at this point in your life, you have already built your estate, or you are in the course of doing so.
-Your estate – everything you own, less everything you owe – reflects who you are and what you have achieved.
-Your estate defines you.
+Whatever the age or history of a client, at this point in life, they have already built an estate, or are in the course of doing so.
+Their estate – everything they own, less everything they owe – reflects who they are and what they have achieved.
+Their estate defines them.

-Currently, you use your estate’s assets to live off and enjoy.
-It’s a work in progress which one day you’ll want to pass on.
-When you think this way, you are thinking “estate planning”.
+Currently, clients use their estate’s assets to live off and enjoy.
+It’s a work in progress which one day they’ll want to pass on.
+When they think this way, they are thinking “estate planning”.

-Now consider this: every item in your estate (bank accounts, investments, home, vehicles, valuables) has important documentation and also vital written and verbal information relating to it.
-This may be in the form of your Will, Power of Attorney, Deed of Enduring Guardian, special receipt or important number.
-In short, all items in your estate comprise both documents and crucial information, and if you don’t clearly inform loved ones – and your executor – about all of these items, you’ll be leaving them more of a mess than a legacy.
+Consider this: every item in their estate (bank accounts, investments, home, vehicles, valuables, cash flow) has important documentation, as well as written and verbal information relating to it.
+This may be in the form of a Will, Power of Attorney, Deed of Enduring Guardian, special receipt, ‘secret’ numbers, and passwords.
+In short, all items in their estate comprise both documents and crucial information, and if they don’t clearly inform loved ones – and their executor – they’ll be leaving family members more of a mess than a bequest.

 Don’t let it happen to your clients.

 Their estates are made up of material things.
 Their legacies are what people will remember.
 As a member of the advice professions, you have the power to make that a very positive outcome.
 We at Now Sorted support you to make that a reality.